-The Map as a separate tab is a new feature in A2J Author 5.0.
+The Map Tab gives you a visual representation of your A2J Guided Interview.
 The Map Tab contains a list of the questions in the A2J Guided Interview and a Flowchart.

 Figure 145: Flowchart with visual clues for variables and logic.